You Can't Do That on Television: Other

-Water, slime and pies
+Water, slime, and pies

 Affectionately called "stage pollution" by the cast and crew, certain keywords resulted in cast members having unpleasant substances poured onto them from above, or thrown at them from off camera.

 Water

 When someone said the word "water", "wash" or "wet", a large amount of cold water would fall onto them from above.
-In the earlier years of the show, cast members (especially Christine) were doused pails of water, but starting in 1981, the water would fall from above.
+In the earlier years of the show, cast members (especially Christine) were doused with pails of water.
+Starting in 1981, the water would fall from above.
 By the 1984 season, only the word "water" led to a dousing, whereas in earlier seasons, the words "wet" and "H2O" also did.

 On occasion, cast members tried to dodge the water by saying "agua" (Spanish), "Wasser" (German) or "eau" (French) instead, only to be soaked anyway.
 In one episode, characters rehearse a sketch in a made-up foreign language; one of the made-up words is "pingle-ding" which apparently means "water", as the kid who says "pingle-ding" gets drenched (twice).

 While the show's green slime changed ingredients and even consistencies, frequently, the water was almost always the same.
 Occasionally, cast members were doused with variations such as soapy, hot, brown, toilet, or yellow polluted water.